kestra-io/docs/content/docs/09.administrator-guide/03.monitoring/index.md

 |executor.execution.duration|`TIMER`|Duration of executions ended|

 #### Indexer

 |Metrics|Type|Description|
 |-|-|-|
 |indexer.count|`COUNTER`|Count of indexation sent to repository|
 |indexer.duration|`DURATION`|Duration of indexation sent to repository|

 #### Scheduler

 |Metrics|Type|Description|
 |-|-|-|
 |scheduler.trigger.count|`COUNTER`|Count of trigger found|
 |scheduler.evaluate.running.count|`COUNTER`|Evaluation of trigger actually running (aka: number of threads used by the scheduler)|
 |scheduler.evaluate.duration|`TIMER`|Duration of evaluation of trigger|

 ### Others metrics

-It will also expose all internal metrics from :
+It will also expose all internal metrics from:

 - [Micronaut](https://micronaut-projects.github.io/micronaut-micrometer/latest/guide/)
 - [Kafka](https://kafka.apache.org/documentation/#remote_jmx)
 - Thread pools of the application
+- JVM
 - ...

-Some additional information can be found on [Micronaut documentation](https://micronaut-projects.github.io/micronaut-micrometer/latest/guide/)
+Additional information can be found in [Micronaut documentation](https://micronaut-projects.github.io/micronaut-micrometer/latest/guide/).

 ## Grafana or Kibana